-The other soldiers nodded in unison, Zero could feel the hatred from the elderly man’s voice.
+The other soldiers nodded in unison; Zero could feel the hatred in the older man’s voice.
 “Now our mission is over.
 We can’t go back to what we once were.”

-“What do you mean Dave?”
-One of the younger man came forward confused.
+“What do you mean, Dave?”
+One of the younger men came forward, confused.
 “Isn’t hunting down the dragon our priority?”

 Zero felt relief from hearing Dave’s words.
 He could not thank the man enough.